Entropy-based Discovery of Summary Causal Graphs in Time Series: Information Measures for Causal Discovery in Time Series

-\subsection{Conditional causal temporal mutual information}
+\subsection{Conditional Causal Temporal Mutual Information}

 We now extend the causal temporal mutual information by conditioning on a set of variables.
-In a causal discovery setting, conditioning is used to assess whether two dependent time series can be made independent by conditioning on connected time series, \textit{i.e.} time series which are dependent with at least one of the two times series under consideration.
-Figure~\ref{fig:ex_dctmi} illustrates the case where the dependence between $X^{(p)}$ and $X^{(q)}$ is due to spurious correlations originating from common causes.
-Conditioning on these common causes should lead to conditional independence of the two time series.
-Of course, the conditional variables should precede in time the two time series under consideration.
+In a causal discovery setting, conditioning is used to assess whether two dependent time series can be made independent by conditioning on connected time series, {i.e.}, time series that are dependent with at least one of the two times series under consideration.
+Figure~\ref{fig:ex_dctmi} illustrates the case where the dependence between $X^{1}$ and $X^{2}$ is due to spurious correlations originating from common causes.
+Conditioning on these common causes should lead to the conditional independence of the two time series.
+Of course, the conditional variables cannot succeed simultaneously in time the two time series under consideration.
 This leads us to the following definition of the conditional causal temporal mutual information.